 - The University’s Parking Regulations, Policies and Procedures (“Policies”) apply to all vehicles operated on University property.
 The University is not responsible for loss or damage incurred to vehicles or the contents in the vehicles using University facilities or operated on University property.
 The Parking & Transportation Office issues permits only to members of the University community, subject to the conditions that permit holders abide by the Policies and agree to pay the fees charged for parking permits and all costs or penalties associated with violations of the Regulations.
 Monies that are owed to Parking & Transportation must be paid before an application will be included in the allocation process.
 The Policies define specific violations and explain the University’s enforcement practices, including ticketing and imposition of fines, payment and appeal procedures and, where necessary, immobilization or external enforcement (i.e. towing).
 Parking and Transportation Services reserves the right to ticket and tow any vehicle located on University property if that vehicle does not display a valid parking permit.

-- Compact vehicles must park in the designated compact parking spaces marked “C” in the Morewood Gardens parking lot.
-Vehicles measuring 66” wide or less, and 192” long or less, are considered compact.
+- Compact vehicles must park in the designated compact assigned parking spaces.
 Full size vehicles are those which exceed either dimension.
-Any full size vehicle parking in the spaces marked “C” will be issued a ticket.
+Any full size vehicle parking in the Compact Cat assigned spaces will be issued a ticket.

 - The University establishes the criteria to allocate parking spaces each year among members of the Carnegie Mellon community.
 After the annual allocation procedure has concluded, the Parking & Transportation Office sells remaining spaces in each lot to applicants on the waiting list in order of category (faculty, staff, and student).

 - Payment of the applicable parking fee entitles the permit holder to enter an assigned parking lot.
 Employees who receive parking before the 15th of the month will be charged for parking for the entire month; any employee who receives parking after the 15th of the month will be charged for half the month.
 Upon separation of employment or termination of affiliation with the University, parking permits must be surrendered.
-Any employee, who leaves the University for any reason, (short-term disability, termination, leave of absence, sabbatical leave) must notify Parking & Transportation within 5 business days.
-If notification occurs after the 5th business day following separation or termination of affiliation, Parking & Transportation will not issue a refund for that month.
+Any employee, who leaves the University for any reason, (short-term disability, termination, leave of absence, sabbatical leave) must notify Parking & Transportation and return all parking materials to remove payroll parking deductions.

 - Permit parking Policies are in effect at all times throughout the year including Spring Break, Carnival, or any other special event that may be taking place on University property or in University parking facilities.